 The board run also introduced me to ONA’s extraordinarily dedicated staff and to current board members, whom I’ve spent time with as I prepared to make another run this year, learning about the issues ONA is grappling with now.
 These conversations have shaped my vision for the organization.

-If elected I’ll focus on three things:
+If elected I’ll focus on four things:

 - Helping ONA define and stay true to its mission and relevant to its members as it continues to grow, especially on the role it can play in journalists’ lives beyond the annual conference and in communicating that to its members.